Cruuncher/tpb-proxy-resolver/README.md

 # tpb-proxy-resolver

-This is an extension for Google Chrome which adds a toolbar button for opening a working proxy to the pirate bay.
+This is a browser extension which adds a toolbar button for opening a working proxy to the pirate bay.
+Currently supported on Google Chrome and Firefox.

 The list of proxies is scraped from https://proxybay.github.io/.
 The proxy with the smallest number in the speed column is used.